FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 The implementation of the corresponding query can also be found on [Github](https://github.com/FelixNeutatz/parquet-flinktacular/tree/master/java/experiments/TPCH)

 These two experiments only give a small glimpse on the performance of Parquet.
-You find more detailed information on the [Parquet webpage](http://parquet.incubator.apache.org/).
+You find more detailed information on the [Parquet web page](http://parquet.incubator.apache.org/).

 ### Conclusion

 Parquet is an extremely useful format to store real Big Data.
-It is highly flexible because it is not bound to any limitations in the data schema.
+It is highly flexible because it is not bound by any limitations in the data schema.
 Parquet is especially awesome when a query has low selectivity in terms of columns.
 Then the column store architecture really pays of.